KoKoLates/kitti-dataset-visualize/README.md

 # Kitti Dataset Visualization

+`dataset visualize`、`visual odometry`、`stereo depth estimation`

-This repository visualizes the dataset using a point cloud map, the distances between detected objects, the trajectories of moving objects, and annotated bounding boxes in RViz with ROS noetic.
-It also implements visual odometry using stereo depth estimation.
+This repository visualizes datasets using a point cloud map, displaying distances between detected objects, trajectories of moving objects, and annotated bounding boxes in `RViz` using `ROS Noetic`.
+It also implements visual odometry based on stereo depth estimation.

 ## Dataset Visualization

-This section processes raw data from multiple sensors, including a camera, IMU, GPS, and LiDAR, from the dataset.
-It creates collectors and publishers in ROS to publish the processed data using visualization tools.
+This section processes raw data from multiple sensors including camera, IMU, GPS, and LiDAR within the dataset.
+It sets up data collectors and ROS publishers to broadcast the processed data for visualization.
 The published topics include:

-- Multiple Sensors
+- Multiple Sensor Data
 - Annotated Detection Bounding Boxes
 - Distances Between Objects and Their Trajectories